ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 the project?
 Also, what can do we do to not have to compromise so much on the reach-quality-cost triange?

 *We need more compliance between browsers.
-Things like audio have to conform to the lowest-common-denominoator between the platforms you're targetting.
+Features like audio have to conform to the lowest-common-denominoator between the platforms you're targetting.
-It would be great if everyone had the same standards, and that was a huge stumbling block to getting it on more browsers.
+It would be great if everyone had the same standards; that was a huge stumbling block to getting it on more browsers.
 Having browsers that auto- update would be useful as well, so you know where users are at.
 As far as some takeaways- I wish I knew server management was as time-consuming